quanmathip/QrDesktop/README.md

 # LinkToQrDesktop
-app that i made :>
+app that i made :>, it can convert text data to qr